 Following the above update, Gadot also gave us our first look at Wonder Woman’s new outfit.
 It is largely similar to the one she wore during the first movie, but this new costume is a bit brighter.
 It has a shine to it that fits in well with the aesthetics of the 1980s.

-Meanwhile, Jenkins posted a particularly interesting photo, as it seems to show Chris Pine’s character from the first film, Steve Trevor, in a 1980s shopping mall.
+Meanwhile, Jenkins posted a particularly interesting photo of Chris Pine’s character from the first film, Steve Trevor, in a 1980s shopping mall.
 Given his decision to sacrifice his life in Wonder Woman, and that he’d be more than 80 years old in 1984, the photo featuring a still-young Steve Trevor sparked quite a bit of speculation among fans.

 — Patty Jenkins (@PattyJenks) June 13, 2018

 From Westeros to Themyscira

 Pascal is best known for playing Oberyn Martell on HBO’s Game of Thrones, as well as Javier Peña in the Netflix drama Narcos.
-He had a featured role in Kingsman: The Golden Circle, and starred opposite Denzel Washington in the sequel to The Equalizer.
+He currently stars in the Disney+ series The Mandalorian as the titular bounty hunter, and he previously had a featured role in Kingsman: The Golden Circle and starred opposite Denzel Washington in the sequel to The Equalizer.

 The Wonder Woman sequel will be a reunion of sorts for Pascal and Jenkins, as the actor previously appeared in the 2015 drama Exposed, which was directed by Jenkins.